At hearings, EPA chief seeks to divert blame for ethics woes

 Pruitt has faced a steady trickle of revelations involving pricey trips in first-class seats and unusual security spending, including a $43,000 soundproof booth for making private phone calls.
 He also demanded 24-hour-a-day protection from armed officers, resulting in a 20-member security detail that blew through overtime budgets and racked up expenses approaching $3 million.

-The EPA chief acknowledged under sharp questioning that he, in fact, knew something about huge pay raises given to two women on his staff - at least one of them a friend - after insisting weeks ago that he didn't approve the raises and didn't know who did.
-After that initial denial, documents showed EPA chief of staff Ryan Jackson signed off on the raises and indicated he had Pruitt's consent.
+The EPA chief acknowledged under sharp questioning that he did, in fact, know something about huge pay raises given to two women on his staff, at least one of them a friend, after insisting weeks ago that he didn't approve the raises and didn't know who did.
+After his initial denial, documents emerged showing that EPA chief of staff Ryan Jackson signed off on the raises and indicating he had Pruitt's consent.

 As he has previously, Pruitt sought to deflect questions about any missteps by blaming subordinates.